OlssonF/FCRE-forecast-code/README.md

 2. Run `install_packages.R` in the `workflows/ler_ms` folder to download GLM and FLARE packages and their dependencies

+3. Run `download_scores.R` in the `workflows/ler_ms` folder to download driver data, forecasts, and scores from Zenodo

-3. Run `05_ManuscriptPlots.R` script in the `workflows/ler_ms` folder to reproduce manuscript and supplemental figures
+4. Run `04_ManuscriptPlots.R` script in the `workflows/ler_ms` folder to reproduce manuscript and supplemental figures

 # Instructions to reproduce FLARE forecasts and scores:

 1. Run `install_packages.R` in the `workflows/ler_ms` folder to download the LER and FLARE packages and their dependencies

-2. Run `01_combined_paper_workflows.R` in the `workflows/ler_ms` folder to iteratively generate forecasts from the process LER models within FLARE for every forecast date in the forecast period
+2. Run `01a_Run_FLARE-LER_forecasts.R` in the `workflows/ler_ms` folder to iteratively generate forecasts from the process LER models within FLARE for every forecast date in the forecast period

-    **Note** Running weekly forecasts for two years and all three models will take \> 4 days.
+    **Note** Running weekly forecasts for two years and all three models will take \> 4-5 days.

-3. Run `02_RunForecasts.R` in the `workflows/ler_ms` to generate the baseline empirical models and write the individual model forecasts to a parquet database
+3. Run `01b_Run_baseline_forecasts.R` in the `workflows/ler_ms` to generate the baseline empirical models and write the individual model forecasts to a parquet database

-4. Run `03_GenerateEnsembles.R` in the `workflows/ler_ms` to generate the two multi-model ensemble forecasts
+4. Run `02_GenerateEnsembles.R` in the `workflows/ler_ms` to generate the two multi-model ensemble forecasts

-5. Run `04_ScoreForecasts.R` in the `workflows/ler_ms` to score the baseline and multi-model ensemble forecasts and calculate the shadowing time for all the forecasts
+5. Run `03_ScoreForecasts.R` in the `workflows/ler_ms` to score the baseline and multi-model ensemble forecasts and calculate the shadowing time for all the forecasts

+6. Run `04_ManuscriptPlots.R` script in the `workflows/ler_ms` folder to reproduce manuscript and supplemental figures

 # Instructions for reproducing using Docker